 What is a Foundry Furnace?

-A foundry furnace is a lined vessel that both holds the metal material to be melted and provides the energy needed to melt it.
-These furnaces are designed based on the metals to be melted and the necessary fuel, coming in multiple sizes and desired temperatures.
+A foundry furnace melts metal materials in a lined vessel that holds both the material to be melted and provides the energy needed to melt it.
+Foundry furnaces, also known as casting furnaces, use design to combine both the metal materials and the necessary fuel to melt materials.
+These furnaces come in multiple sizes and desired temperatures.
 The type of metal being used determines the type of foundry furnace used.
 Cast iron foundries require a cupola or induction furnace, while bronze and aluminum foundries both use crucible furnaces.

 How Foundry Furnaces are Used

-Foundry furnaces are primarily used in metalworking to develop castings.
-Due to their strength and durability, metal castings are perfect for heavy machinery used in the automobile, railroad, farming, and architecture industries.
+Primarily used in metalworking, foundry furnaces develop metal castings.
+Due to their strength and durability, metal castings are perfect for heavy machinery.
+The automobile, railroad, farming, and architecture industries often use metal casting.
 Metal castings can also be used for art and jewelry, as well as structural objects and instruments from iron and brass castings.